A moderate walking tour along an ancient thoroughfare through central Japan.

 Our morning’s walk takes us across gently undulating rural countryside to Nakatsugawa, an old post town and now a pleasant regional centre where we enjoy lunch.
 In the afternoon, we begin in similar fashion to that of the morning, except that the general direction of our route is distinctly uphill.
 We now embark on the climb that tomorrow takes us over Magome Pass, which leads to the Kiso Valley and the heart of the Nakasendo Way.
 We are afforded some superb views across the surrounding countryside before arriving at Ochiai, another post-town that still retains its honjin, the top-class inns used by the Edo elite.
 Although it no longer functions as an inn, it is open for the public to take a peek.

 A final climb over ishidatami stone paving brings us to tonight’s inn set aside the highway in a very photogenic location.
-Our host and hostess always welcome us very amiably and provide us with a sumptuous evening meal they have created from ingredients they have either grown or caught in the surrounding fields and forests.
+Our hosts always welcome us very amiably and provide us with a sumptuous evening meal they have created from ingredients they have either grown or caught in the surrounding fields and forests.

 Accommodation: Traditional Japanese inn